Hexastack/Hexabot/README.md

 <a href="https://www.producthunt.com/posts/hexabot?embed=true&utm_source=badge-featured&utm_medium=badge&utm_souce=badge-hexabot" target="_blank"><img src="https://api.producthunt.com/widgets/embed-image/v1/featured.svg?post_id=477532&theme=light" alt="Hexabot - Create&#0032;exceptional&#0032;chatbot&#0032;experiences&#0046;&#0032;100&#0037;&#0032;Open&#0032;Source&#0046; | Product Hunt" style="width: 250px; height: 54px;" width="250" height="54" /></a>
 ## Features

-- **Analytics Dashboard:** Monitor chatbot interactions and performance with insightful metrics and visualizations.
+- **LLMs & NLU Support:** Integrate with your favorite LLM model whether it's by using Ollama, ChatGPT, Mistral or Gemini ...
+Manage training datasets for machine learning models that detect user intent and language, providing intelligent responses.
 - **Multi-Channel Support:** Create consistent chatbot experiences across multiple channels like web, mobile, and social media platforms.
 - **Visual Editor:** Design and manage chatbot flows with an intuitive drag-and-drop interface.
 Supports text messages, quick replies, carousels, and more.
 - **Plugin System:** Extend Hexabot's functionality by developing custom plugins.
 Enable features like text-to-action responses, 3rd party system integrations, and more.
-- **NLU (Natural Language Understanding) Management:** Manage training datasets for machine learning models that detect user intent and language, providing intelligent responses.
 - **Multi-lingual Support:** Define multiple languages, allowing the chatbot to interact with users in their preferred language.
 - **Knowledge Base:** Seamlessly integrate and manage dynamic content such as product catalogs and store lists for more engaging conversations.
 - **User Roles & Permissions:** Granular access control to manage user roles and permissions for different parts of the system.
 - **Contextual Data:** Define variables to collect and leverage relevant information about end-users to deliver personalized responses.
 - **Subscribers & Labels:** Organize users by assigning labels and customize their chat experience based on defined segments.
 - **Inbox & Handover:** Provides a real-time chat window where conversations can be monitored and handed over to human agents when necessary.
+- **Analytics Dashboard:** Monitor chatbot interactions and performance with insightful metrics and visualizations.

 ## Directory Structure